-This is the first external evaluation of the PSP in the context of HAHE, so there is no track record of prior recommendations.
-Nevertheless, the discussions with the faculty indicated that they understand and value the importance of such external reviews, are receptive to recommendations to improve their Programme and are positive towards addressing possible suggestions.
-The EAAP believes that the procedures adopted by the Director of the PSP, the Department and MODIP constitute a strong guarantee for the implementation of the possible suggestions of the EAAP.
+This is the only PSP on "Human Rights" in Greece and it is the first external evaluation of it in the context of HAHE, so there is no track record of prior recommendations.
+The EAAP believes that the Internal Quality Assurance System (IQAS) of the NKUA, the procedures adopted by the Director of the PSP, the Department and MODIP constitute a strong guarantee for the implementation of its possible suggestions.